wgotterer/carbonara/README.md

 ## Takeaways

-As I am just beginning to learn Typescript I felt more comfortable creating my own React app and building out the feature with only React.
+As I am just beginning to learn Typescript I felt more comfortable creating my own React app and building out the feature with vanilla React.
 I built out 3 components that could be reusable in the future along with 3 css files unique for each component.
 I simulated fetching data from the back-end by using a constructor with "dummy-data".
 Some challenges I ran into were configuring the flex boxes.
 My bootcamp primarily focused on functionality and not on styling,